 In 1930 Mencken married the writer and professor of English Sara Haardt, who was eighteen years his junior and seriously ill.
 After years of attacking the authority of the Bible and the church, he was married in the Episcopal Church.
 Before proposing he had courted Haardt for seven years, but during this period he had also continued his relationship with Marion Bloom, a country girl from Maryland, and had an affair Aileen Pringle, a quick-witted silent-movie star.
 "A very amusing movie gal," Mencken said of her.
 Pringle married in 1944 James M. Cain; they divorced within two years.
 Sara Haardt died of tuberculosis in 1935.

 Mencken abandoned in 1938 his famous Evening Sun Monday articles, and at the beginning of World War II he gave up writing regularly for the Sun.
-Mencken's autobiographical trilogy began with Happy Days (1940), and was followed by Newspaper Days (1941), and Heathen Days (1943).
+He opposed America's entry into the war, assaulted in his diary on FDR and the War Party, but denounced the "intolerable brutalities" and "extraordinary imbecility" of Hitler and the Nazis.
+(A Story of America First: The Men and Women who Opposed U.S. Intervention in World War II by Ruth Sarles, 2003, p. xxxviii) Mencken's autobiographical trilogy began with Happy Days (1940), and was followed by Newspaper Days (1941), and Heathen Days (1943).
 The last volume, My Life as Author and Editor (1993), appeared posthumously.
 Mencken suffered in 1949 a stroke which impaired his speech.
 He was also unable to read and write and did not remember the names of his friends.
 Mencken died of heart failure on January 29, 1956 in Baltimore, in the row house on Hollins Street where he had lived most of his life.
 In Minority Report (1956) he had written: "The imbeciles who have printed acres of comment on my books have seldom noticed the chief character of my style.
 It is that I write almost scientific precision – that my meaning is never obscure.
 The ignorant have often complained that my vocabulary is beyond them, but that is imply because my ideas cover a wider range that theirs do.
 Once they have consulted the dictionary they always know exactly what I intend to say."

 In his essays Mencken, who was in "permanent opposition", attacked on all aspects of American life, private and communal folly, the daily panorama of human existence, saving nothing, but he had an immense authority for a time.
 And he was always cocksure about everything.
 "I have fixed and invariable ideas.
 They have not changed since I was four or five years," he once stated.
 He called immigrant ethnic groups uncivilized and out of touch with their own national culture, criticized the influence of the British, questioning whether intellectual life would exist at all in the U.S. were it not imported from abroad, assaulted the style of Thorstein Veblen, and mocked American education, literature ("thin and watery"), and such political figures as Woodrow Wilson (a "pedagogue gone mashugga") and Calvin Coolidge, whose intelligence is compared to that of a "cast-iron lawn dog".
 Upon hearing of the death of Calvin Coolidge, he launched the often-repeated line 'How can they be sure?'
 "Moronia" was the name he sometimes used for the country he lived in.